No passwords, no registration, no paywalls, no popups, no AI

 nicoform

-Several years ago I read of people who preferred magnesium sulphate to calcium chloride or ferric chloridethis on eBay or Amazon [affil links] for handling spent cleaners.
-So I suspect that the benefit of magnesium hydroxide in your application has to do with the superiority of magnesium as a chelate breaker, rather than the long reaction time of magnesium hydroxide slurry compared to caustic.
+Several years ago I read of people who preferred magnesium sulphate to calcium chloride or ferric chloride for handling spent cleaners.
+So I suspect (but don't claim to know) that the benefit of magnesium hydroxide in your application may have to do with the superiority of magnesium as a chelate breaker, rather than the long reaction time of magnesium hydroxide slurry compared to caustic.
 If an occasion suggests, you might try the sulphate.

-In 1997 I don't believe in continuous treatment of anything.
-When the settlement agreements between NAMF and EPA were reached 16 years ago and 40CFR said that platers had to be in 'consistent compliance', I think 'consistent' held an accepted meeting of 'the great majority of the time'.
-Under unceasing environmental pressure, 'consistent' has morphed into 'absolutely and utterly flawless'.
-Although I am big on hiking, camping, fishing, the Nature Conservancy and Audubon Society, and not opposed to environmental laws, I think the EPA is shamefully playing Humpty Dumpty to our Alice on this one to snooker the platers.
-Yes, the technology EPA proposed--continuous treatment--offers compliance 'the great majority of the time' but it is the furthest thing in the world from 'flawless'.
+Although I am big on hiking, camping, fishing, and contribute to the Nature Conservancy and Audubon Society, andam not opposed to environmental laws: I think the EPA is playing Humpty Dumpty to our Alice on this one rather shamefully to satisfy increasing pressure on them but snookering the platers.
+The technology which EPA proposed -- continuous treatment -- can offer compliance 'the great majority of the time' but it is very far from 'flawless'.
 I think batch treatment, with the ability to test every batch released, is the only safe approach anymore.

 I'm not so sure that non-chelated cleaners are necessary.
 I have recently become a convert to the proprietary organo-metallic precipitants.
 They cost a bit, but they produce a smaller quantity of denser, more filterable, sludge while eliminating most of the worry about non-compliance.